 English, , 3,259kb

-The main purpose of the thematic review on adult learning is to understand adults’ access and participation in education and training and enhancing policies to increase incentives for adults to undertake learning activities in OECD countries.
+The main purpose of the thematic review on adult learning is to understand adults’ access and participation in education and training and to enhance policies and approaches to increase incentives for adults to undertake learning activities in OECD countries